boustanihani/pocketbase-lightsail-hosting/README.md

 ## Enabling HTTPS (After DNS is Configured)

-Once your domain is pointing to your instance:
+Once your domain is pointing to your instance (after creating an A record pointing to your static IP):

-### Option A: Quick Edit in SSH

 ```bash
 sudo nano /etc/caddy/Caddyfile